nicenzhou/edge-gwas/README.md

 **Repository:**
 - Available at: https://github.com/nicenzhou/EDGE (original repository)
-- For reference only, recommended for new projects in Python notebook
+- For reference only, recommended for new projects in a Python notebook

 ## Citation